robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 # Auto attendant and Call queue historical reports

 > [!IMPORTANT]
-> Government Community Cloud High (GCCH) and U.S. Department of Defense (DoD) customers need to use [Auto attendant and call queue historical reports for GCC High and DoD](aa-cq-cqd-historical-reports-v164.md).
+> Government Community Cloud High (GCCH) and U.S. Department of Defense (DoD) customers need to use [Auto attendant and call queue historical reports for GCCH and DoD](aa-cq-cqd-historical-reports-v164.md).

 This Power BI template provides three reports that allow organizations to report on the number of calls processed by Auto attendants and Call queues.
 It also provides agent performance insights.